 Brain organoid systems

-Midbrain organoids are 3D in vitro models that recapitulate the cellular features of the human midbrain.
-They can be generated from somatic samples taken from any healthy individual or PD patient.
+Human Brain organoids are 3D in vitro models that recapitulate the cellular features of the human brain.
+They can be generated from somatic samples taken from any healthy individual or patient.
+We specialise in midbrain-specific organoids that mimic the human midbrain and can be used to model Parkinson’s Disease.

 Which cells are in midbrain organoids?